 When you’re using your clothesline, you’ll stand at the top pulley and load the clothesline starting at the tightener.
 Your clothesline is full when the tightener stops at the bottom pulley.

-You will have to tighten the clothesline the first several uses as it stretches.
+You will have to tighten the clothesline for the first several uses as it stretches.
 This is completely normal.
 The clothesline tightener will make it much easier for one person to do this by themselves.
 You can also tighten the clothesline while it is full of wet clothes.

 Our first clothesline did not have a tensioner.
 Hubby and I could barely tighten the line with the two of us, especially while clothes were hanging on the line.
 I cannot recommend this device highly enough.

-Hang Your Clothes to Dry
+Hanging Clothes to Dry

 Before hanging your laundry, wipe the clothesline down with a clean rag.
 I don’t recommend a washcloth because the clothesline tends to rub a hole in the fabric.